Setup Guide

 Step 2.
 Create an organization

 When your account is set up, the next step is to create an organization.
-Organizations act as isolated workspaces for managing users, applications, inventory (APIs, AI), integrations, alerts and more.
+Organizations act as isolated workspaces for managing users, projects, AI Workload integrations, alerts and more.

 - You can also create organizations later from the dropdown menu.